aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: connect

-      Total timeout for acquiring a connection from pool.
+      Maximal number of seconds for acquiring a connection from pool.
 The time consists connection establishment for a new connection or waiting for a free connection from a pool if pool connection limits are exceeded.